 Consulting is a team sport.
 One of the best things about consulting – and project work more generally – is that it’s a team sport.
 There is a goal.
 People have different roles.
 You don’t have to be good at everything, but you do need the right people on your team.
 There is an art to staffing and knowing how to put the right mix of resources together to get the project scope done.

-We is smarter than I. Like James Surowiecki’s famous book Wisdom of the Crowds argues, a diverse group of informed people will generally make better decisions than any one individual will make.
+We is smarter than I. Like James Surowiecki’s famous book Wisdom of the Crowds (affiliate link) argues, a diverse group of informed people will generally make better decisions than any one individual will make.
 I am a huge believer in this.
 No matter how good your work is, it is often a little bit better after review.
 A few personal examples include:

 - Better narrative.
 What parts to show first?
 How to build to the recommendation?

 - Cutting out fat.
 What slides are redundant and can be taken out?